 Meet The Team

-The team of senior psychology clinicians can assess and treat children, adolescents, and adults regarding a wide range of mental health issues including depression, anxiety, trauma, eating disorders, and much more.
+The team of senior psychology clinicians can assess and treat children, adolescents, and adults regarding a wide range of mental health issues including depression, anxiety, trauma, developmental disorders or neurological disorders, and much more.

 Due to COVID-19, the Australian Government has announced that ten additional psychology sessions will be available until 30 June 2022, for patients who have used the 10 initial sessions of their GP mental health care plan.
 Please book a telehealth appointment with your GP to renew, or to discuss your eligibility if you do not currently have a mental health care plan.